darrenjw/blog/reaction-diffusion/DraftPost.md

 [![a frame](sir-rre.png)](sir-rre.mp4)

 Again, we see that the deterministic model is quite different to the stochastic version, and kind-of boring.
+Code [here](https://github.com/darrenjw/blog/blob/master/reaction-diffusion/src/main/scala/rd/SirRre.scala).

 ## Further reading